What Is Public Safety DAS?

 · Provisions for waivers of the requirements

-New York City Public Safety Communication Systems
+Public Safety DAS and New York City Public Safety Communication Systems

 As a response to the public safety communication systems failures of the past, New York City (NYC) requires that a public safety radio communication system be installed in all newly constructed high-rise buildings.
 The system is a wireless two-way building communication system solely for the use of the Fire Department.
 It is designed to receive and transmit radio frequencies from the inside of a building.
 The installation, testing, operation and maintenance of the public safety radio communication system is regulated by the NYC Building Code and the NYC Fire Code.